What is a Transfer Admission Guarantee (TAG)?

 To pursue a UC TAG:

-1. Read TAG conditions at your preferred University to determine initial eligibility;
+1. Read TAG conditions (fall 2015 UC admission information not available as of yet) at your preferred University to determine initial eligibility;

-2. You may access the TAG application beginning August 1, 2013, however submission will be accepted from September 1 - September 30, 2013;
+2. You may access the TAG application now, however submission will be accepted from September 1 - September 30, 2014;

 3. Throughout the month of September, students may access our TAG kiosk to ask pertinent questions regarding the TAG.
 The kiosk is located in the Student Services Building lobby and manned by Transfer Counselors.
-Students may also attend a SBCC TAG workshop and/or access our online 2014 UC Admission TAG tutorial on Youtube.
+Students may also attend a SBCC TAG workshop and/or access our online 2015(not available as of yet) UC Admission TAG tutorial on Youtube.
 If applying to UCSB, you may also access their online UCSB TAG Webinar.
 Attendance is not required and students may submit their TAG without utilizing assistance from SBCC personnel.

 TAG Tutorial Introduction